mnapoli/silly/README.md

 ### Command callable

-A command can be [any callable](http://php.net/manual/en/language.types.callable.php):
+A command can be [any PHP callable](http://php.net/manual/en/language.types.callable.php):

 ```php
 // Closure